code-coupling/c3po/tests/README.md

 The same calculation is made:

 - in sequential;
-- using SPMD (Single Programm Multiple Data) paradimg with 2 MPI processes;
+- using SPMD (Single Programm Multiple Data) paradigm with 2 MPI processes;
+- using a double level SPMD paradigm with 4 MPI processes: 2 processes per PhysicsDrivers;
 - using a master - workers paradigm with 3 MPI processes.

 ### listing ###